Skip to content

 How does Aguas Andinas finance its capital programme?

-How does climate exposure affect Aguas Andinas' financial risk profile over the long run?
+How does climate exposure affect the utility’s long-term risk profile?

 Cover of a report titled 'Utility Financial Structure and Risk: Aguas Andinas' with a green and white design.